huntabyte/bits-ui/sites/docs/content/components/select.md

 </Select.Content>
 ```

-## Viewport
+## What is the Viewport?

-The `Select.Viewport` component is used to determine the size of the select menu in order to determine whether or not the scroll up and down buttons should be rendered.
-If you wish to set a minimum/maxmimum height for the select content, you should apply it to the `Select.Viewport` component.
+The `Select.Viewport` component is used to determine the size of the select content in order to determine whether or not the scroll up and down buttons should be rendered.
+If you wish to set a minimum/maximum height for the select content, you should apply it to the `Select.Viewport` component.

 ## Scroll Up/Down Buttons